 Students authorized for an Academic RCL must maintain at least half-time enrollment (minimum of 6 credits for undergraduate students) unless it is their final term and they have less than a half-time course load remaining.

 - No more than the equivalent of one on-line/distance education class or 3 online credits per term may count towards the full-time enrollment requirement.

 Enrollment in the Term Following an Academic RCL

 Students are eligible for one Academic RCL per degree level and must resume a full course of study (or authorized equivalent) in the next required term.

-Once an Academic RCL has been authorized, a student can only be authorized to drop below full-time in a future semester if they qualify for and submit proper documentation for 1) a Medical RCL; or 2) a Last Semester RCL.
+Once an Academic RCL has been authorized, a student can only be authorized to drop below full-time in a future semester if they qualify for and submit proper documentation for 1) a Medical RCL; or 2) Confirmation of Final Semester (available in MyISSS portal).